itmaroon/query-blocks/readme.txt

 == Installation ==

 1. From the WP admin panel, click “Plugins” -> “Add new”.
-2. In the browser input box, type “Post Blocks”.
+2. In the browser input box, type “Query Blocks”.
-3. Select the “Post Blocks” plugin and click “Install”.
+3. Select the “Query Blocks” plugin and click “Install”.
 4. Activate the plugin.

 OR…